Updated on 17 June 2015.

 Most people believe the home represents their biggest marital asset, yet depending on age and individual circumstances pension funds that you have built up over the course of your marriage may actually be worth more.

 For step by step information on coping with the financial impact of divorce or separation take a look at our guide to getting a fair financial divorce settlement.
-It is also worth reading about how to separate your finances and achieve financial freedom from your ex-partner.
+It is also worth reading about how to separate your finances from your ex-partner.

 Written by Martin at money.co.uk